 - most payments transmitted over large-value payment systems (eg, TARGET, or EURO1)

 - money remittance and e-money transfers where neither of the accounts involved is a payment identifiable by International Bank Account Number (IBAN)

 - own-account payments by, and payments between, payment service providers

-When a UK-based firm carries out credit transfers or direct debits denominated in euros to an account in one of the SEPA countries, they need to ensure the following:
+If you’re a UK-based firm carrying out credit transfers or direct debits denominated in euros to an account in one of the SEPA countries, you need to make sure you meet the following requirements.

 Message formats: firms must use the ISO 20022 XML for message formats in the interbank space.
 Payment service users who send or receive payments in batch files, and users submitting batch payment files, must also use this message format, except in the case of business to business payments where neither business is a micro-enterprise.

 Business Identifier Code (BIC): firms must not make it a mandatory requirement for the payer or payee to provide the BIC to initiate a payment transaction.
 They should use IBAN instead.

-Reachability: Payment service providers reachable for euro credit transfer or direct debit services at national level must also establish European-wide reachability by being part of one of the EU-wide schemes.
+Reachability: PSPs reachable for euro credit transfer or direct debit services at national level, must also establish European-wide reachability by being part of one of the EU-wide schemes.

 Interoperability: firms must ensure they use euro payment systems, which are technically interoperable according to the standards developed by international or European standardisation bodies.